 Honors

 The Honors Program in Latina/o/x Studies provides a wonderful opportunity for students to explore an area of interest to them in depth.
 Students work closely with their advisor and two readers to produce a substantial piece of scholarship or another form of presentation (e.g., video, art, theater) in the interdisciplinary field of Latina/o/x Studies.
-The thesis program aims to provide students with the maximum flexibility for pursuing their interests while assuring the rigorous standards of excellence required to receive Honors at the successful completion of their project.
-The final project, completed over one semester and winter study, may be a research thesis of thirty to fifty pages, or another form of presentation, or combine a shorter research thesis with another medium.
+The thesis program provides students with the maximum flexibility to pursue their interests, including a component of original research, interpretations, and/or creative dimensions, while assuring the rigorous standards of excellence required to receive Honors at the successful completion of their project.
+The final project, completed over one semester and winter study, may be a research thesis of forty to sixty pages, or another form of presentation, or a combination of writing and another medium.

 Eligibility:

-• Grade point average, generally, of 3.3 in LATS courses
+• Sufficient Latina/o/x Studies courses, and a grade point average, generally, of 3.3 or

-• Approval of project proposal in spring of Junior year
+• Approval of project proposal by the Latinx Studies faculty in the spring of Junior year

 Application:

-• Juniors must submit a thesis proposal to Professor Carmen Whalen by 4:00 pm EDT on Monday, May 8, 2023.
+• Juniors must submit a thesis proposal to the current chairperson, Professor Carmen Whalen, on Wednesday, April 24, 2024 by 4:00 pm EDT.

 • The proposal should include the project’s aims and methodology, demonstrating what you already know, what you hope to learn, and why it is important.
-It should also identify your proposed LATS faculty advisor for the project, and include evidence of competence in the relevant media for non-thesis forms.
+We encourage projects that build on the Latinx Studies seminars or other courses.
+Your proposal should also include evidence of competence in any relevant media, and indicate which faculty member(s) you have discussed your proposal with and whether you are planning to do your thesis in the fall or spring semester.

 • The proposal should be no longer than 5 pages plus a bibliography.